vivienne-amm/Advanced-Concepts-of-Cloud-Computing/README.md

 The sysbench tool is used to conduct a read-write 60-second benchmark with 6 threads on the MySQL _sakila_ database with a table size of 100,000 records.
 - **Standalone instance**: the benchmark is run automatically on initalization of the instance (using the standalone_setup.sh script in the Userdata).
    - The benchmark results can be found on the Standalone instance at `/home/ubuntu/results.txt`.
-- **MySQL cluster**: execute the commands of the `benchmark.sh` script on the master instance to run the benchmark.
+- **MySQL cluster**: execute the commands of the `setup_scripts/benchmark.sh` script on the master instance to run the benchmark.
    - The benchmark results can be found on the Master instance at `/home/ubuntu/results.txt`.